Metastatic breast cancer (MBC) is breast cancer that has spread to other parts of the body. Treatment depends on a variety of factors.

-For people with HER2-negative, estrogen receptor- or progesterone receptor-positive cancer, additional options include palbociclib (Ibrance), which is a CDK4/6 inhibitor, and letrozole or fulvestrant, which are anti-hormone receptor therapies for postmenopausal hormone blockade.
+For people with cancer that is negative for the HER2 receptor and positive for the estrogen or progesterone receptors, additional options include palbociclib (Ibrance), which inhibits the enzymes cyclin-dependent kinase (CDK) 4 and 6, and letrozole or fulvestrant, which are anti-hormone receptor therapies for postmenopausal hormone blockade.

-Targeted treatments can result in known potential side effects.
-Medical teams will carefully monitor people for these side effects both during and after treatment.
+Targeted treatments can cause side effects.
+Medical teams will carefully monitor for these effects both during and after the treatment.

-Trastuzumab, for example, can impact heart function in a small percentage of people.
-A patient’s medical team will monitor their heart health starting before treatment and reconsider the therapy if concerns arise.
+Trastuzumab, for example, can impact heart function in a small percentage of people who use it.
+Before starting the treatment, the medical team will monitor the person’s heart health and reconsider the therapy if concerns arise.

-Many centers have a cardio-oncology program where oncologists and cardiologists can work together to optimize heart health during cancer treatment.
+Many medical centers have cardio-oncology programs in which oncologists and cardiologists work together to optimize heart health during cancer treatment.

 Other side effects associated with some targeted treatments include:

-- low white blood cell count, or neutropenia
+- a low white blood cell count, or neutropenia

 - irregularities in liver function

-A patient’s medical team will discuss side effects specific to each treatment, and they can work together to manage them.
+Members of the medical team will describe the side effects of each treatment and work together to help manage them.

 When MBC progresses during treatment, there may be other therapeutic options specific to the tumor profile.

-Advances in treatment for MBC continue to evolve, and options often exist.
-Before implementing any of these, medical teams must consider treatments based on individual tumor factors and the patient’s overall condition.
+Advances in treatment for MBC continue to evolve, and other options often exist.
+Before implementing any, medical teams must consider the individual tumor factors and the person’s overall condition.

 Joint decision making is an important part of MBC management.
-It is important that oncologists explain the various considerations to their patient and ask for their thoughts before implementing a plan.
+It is important that oncologists discuss the various considerations with the person and ask for their thoughts before implementing a treatment plan.

-For anyone with a cancer diagnosis, including one of MBC, it is easy to feel a loss of control.
+For anyone with a cancer diagnosis, it is easy to feel a loss of control.

-In addition to providing tailored treatment options, there is also a focus on improving quality of life and reducing treatment side effects that may negatively impact this goal.
+In addition to providing tailored treatment options, there is also a focus on improving the quality of life and reducing the side effects of the treatment that negatively impact it.

-Stress reduction techniques, such as meditation and yoga, have a positive impact on quality of life.
+Stress reduction techniques, such as meditation and yoga, can positively affect the quality of life.
 The effect of yoga in people with breast cancer requires more research, but evidence suggests that it is associated with decreased fatigue, improvements in sleep, and a better quality of life overall.

-Studies have also shown exercise to decrease pain and fatigue in people with MBC, including for individuals with advanced cases.
+Studies have also shown that exercise can reduce pain and fatigue in people with MBC, including individuals with advanced cases.

-Researchers do not yet fully understand the impact of obesity on breast cancer progression.
-However, studies do confirm a link between obesity and an overall increased risk of developing breast cancer.
+Researchers do not yet fully understand the effect of obesity on breast cancer progression, though there is evidence of a link between obesity and an overall increased risk of developing breast cancer.

-Maintaining a moderate weight for overall health and well-being is important regardless of stage.
-In general, people with MBC should avoid alcohol and adopt a diet rich in fruits and vegetables.
+In general, people with MBC should avoid alcohol and have a diet rich in fruits and vegetables.

 Researchers are continuously engaging in and evaluating MBC studies.
 Clinical trials can help oncologists identify new treatment options — ideally those that offer improved outcomes with few side effects.

-Medical teams will assess whether or not an individual is a suitable candidate for a clinical trial.
+Medical teams will assess whether a person is a suitable candidate.

 There is no one-size-fits-all outlook for people with MBC.
-In determining an outlook, doctors must consider the context of the individual and the tumor profile.
+In determining an outlook, a doctor must consider the individual’s context and tumor profile.

 While MBC is not currently curable, it is treatable.
 Importantly, research efforts continue and contribute to impressive advances in treatment.